ststefa/zookeeper/README.md

   - Some kind of clever additional flask annotations (very likely such exists already)
   - Outsourcing the topic entirely to the embedding system, e.g. the invoking webserver which would act as a reverse proxy

-- JSON structures would be used for HTTP responses consequently.

 - Timing information would be added in several places.

 - The wording of the implemented "REST API" did not receive much consideration time.
 I would usually consider this wording an important subject to spend a lot of time and discussion on with the goal to make it intuitive to use.

-- Proper HTTP response code handling is not implemented